Home Cruise lines Holland America Line Caribbean Zuiderdam Sunday, February 14, 2027

 Falmouth

-The picturesque town of Falmouth was a true economic engine and at the center of a significant social upheaval during the English colonial period.
-The town was built in 1769 according to carefully planned criteria, with all the comforts of a sewer system that even New York did not have.
-The architecture is particularly noteworthy, with the Courthouse, the waterfront, and the buildings, which are UNESCO world heritage sites.
+The city was built in 1769 according to carefully planned criteria with all the comforts of a sewer system that even New York didn't have.
+The architecture is particularly noteworthy in the Palace of Justice, the waterfront, and the buildings, a UNESCO World Heritage Site.